 The lemon tea is a nod to Genuine’s Anglo-German roots.
 Brits solve everything with a cup of tea, and Germans have it with lemon.

 Maxine developed Genuine Copy in 2017 in order to best play to her strength of working with words in challenging situations.
 After fifteen years of writing professionally, she realised that raising tricky subjects was the common denominator in virtually everything she’d ever written, and turned the realisation into a focused business.
 A teenager during the nineties dot com boom, she learned to design websites while revising for her GCSEs, and did online journalism before she knew it had a name.
 She began her career writing about music, theatre and television – hampered by not being keen on recreational drugs but being quite keen on earning a living wage – before moving into consumer journalism, social policy and the charity sector.
 She is interested in the emotional effects of dyspraxia and other neurological conditions, is a former trustee of the Dyspraxia Foundation, and supports mental health causes including Mind, male suicide prevention charity CALM and the National Suicide Prevention Alliance.
 In 2018 she was selected as one of 50 “rare minds” to attend RARE London at DD&D, an event to encourage diversity in leadership in the creative industries.
-Her first book has been supported by TLC and New Writing South in association with the Arts Council, and during 2019-20, she is being mentored for TLC’s Chapter and Verse, an MA-equivalent in Fiction Writing, exploring grief, loss, identity and evolving tech in 21st century middle England.
+Her first book has been supported by TLC and New Writing South in association with the Arts Council.
+During 2019-20, she is being mentored for TLC’s Chapter and Verse, an MA-equivalent in Fiction Writing, exploring grief, loss, identity and evolving tech in 21st century middle England.
 When not writing or tweeting, she’s usually out running or horse riding.
-She also sings, listens to a lot of music and watches TV she remembers from the nineties on YouTube.
+She also sings, listens to a lot of music and watches TV comedy she remembers from the nineties on YouTube.
 She is Anglo-German, and likes people who know what the Berlin Wall was.
 Maxine has a degree from Durham University and a PGDip in Journalism from Cardiff University.
 She is a Fellow of the Royal Society of Arts, and holds British and German citizenship.